alexanderdavide/latex-vscode-remote-containers/README.md

 * This project relies on [tianon/latex](https://hub.docker.com/r/tianon/latex/) and [LaTeX Workshop](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop).
 * Put your LaTeX files in `/workspace` just as the `main.tex`.
 * Once you save a `.tex` file, it will automatically be built with [Latexmk](https://mg.readthedocs.io/latexmk.html) which seamlessly integrates BibTeX bibliography in the compilation.
+* The GitHub Action `latex-build` runs on each push to master to build your project and upload the PDF as an artifact of each run.
+You may need to adapt the `latex-build.env` section to fit your requirements.
+If you don't plan to use it, it is safe to delete the `.github` folder.